freeCodeCamp/freeCodeCamp/guide/english/cplusplus/arrays/index.md

 int numbers [] = {1, 2, 3, 4, 5};
 //Note that here the number of values defines the size of the array.
 //In the examples above, the size was fixed beforehand

+//Dynamically fixing the arrays size int n;
+//Populate the n varible with the desired size of the array like n=5 to define numbers[5] int numbers[n];

 ```

 ## Types Of Arrays
 There are two types of array based on way, we declare it.